-steam, he was up to his ankles in nuggets.
+In 1974, Brown found a stream, and as he walked up the stream, he was up to his ankles in nuggets.
 He then went to the governor and suggested paying off the provincial debt.
-But the governor turned down the idea, said Antonson, because the find was in a protected provincial park.
+But the governor turned down the idea, said Brian, because the find was in a protected provincial park.

-While Antonson doubts a lot of the stories he's heard, he believes this one may be true.
+While Brian doubts a lot of the stories he's heard, he believes this one may be true.